EPFL-ENAC/epfl_roaming/README.md

 sudo make install
 ~~~

 Note : This process has been validated on Ubuntu 16.04.
-Adaptations will be needed for Ubuntu 14.04 or Linux flavors.
+Adaptations will be needed for Ubuntu 14.04 or other GNU/Linux flavors.